 Each an individual dwelling, the Hobbit holes lend themselves splendidly to creative placement in your cabinet.
 With a flat back and shallow depth of only 55mm, they can be placed on mantles, cornices, shelves and in windows.

 36 Bagshot Row is an Open Edition piece.
-Please note: images are of a pre-production prototype.
-Each piece is painted by hand and slight variations will occur.
+Please note: This miniature environment was designed and prototyped here at the Workshop.
+Images are of a pre-production prototype.
+Each piece is hand painted and slight variations will occur.